Lonnie Walker IV Foundation volunteers cook Thanksgiving dinner for people in need

-Volunteers from the Lonnie Walker Four Foundation got to work in the kitchen at Opportunity House in Reading to give those that need it - a hot Thanksgiving Day meal.
+READING, Pa. – Volunteers from the Lonnie Walker IV Foundation got to work in the kitchen at Opportunity House in Reading to give a hot Thanksgiving Day meal to those in need.

 One man who told me he's currently homeless, came from Lancaster to share a meal with others.